suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 # IANA Considerations {#iana}

 This section details how the Type of the Catalog format that can be registered.
 The type registry can be updated by incrementally expanding the type space, i.e., by allocating and reserving new type identifiers.
-As per [RFC8126], this section details the creation of the "MoQ Base Protocol Catalog Type" registry.
+As per [RFC8126], this section details the creation of the "MoQ Streaming Format Type" registry.

-## Catalog Type Registry
+## MoQ Streaming Format Type Registry

-This document creates a new registry, "MoQ Base Protocol Catalog Type".
+This document creates a new registry, "MoQ Streaming Format Type".
 The registry policy is "RFC Required".
 The Type value is 2 octets.
 The range is 0x0000-0xFFFF.
 The initial entry in the registry is:

          +--------+-------------+----------------------------------+
          | Type   |     Name    |            RFC                   |